Katherine Jessie Norman1

 Sir Terence Humphrey Keyes was born on 28 May 1877.1 He was the son of General Sir Charles Patton Keyes and Katherine Jessie Norman.2 He married Edith Beatrice McMahon, daughter of Lt.-Gen. Charles Alexander McMahon, on 15 April 1909.1 He died on 26 February 1939 at age 61.1

-Sir Terence Humphrey Keyes was commissioned in 1897, in the service of the Indian Army.1 He fought in the Tirah Expedition between 1897 and 1898, where he was mentioned in despatches and was wounded.1 He was with the Political Department, Government of India in 1903.1 He was Vice-Consul to Seistan between 1904 and 1906.1 He was Consul to Turbat-i-Haidari between 1906 and 1908.1 He fought in the First World War between 1914 and 1917, in Meospotamia, Persian Gulf and South Persia.1 He was decorated with the award of Order of the Crown of Romania.1 He gained the rank of Brevet Lieutenant-Colonel in 1917 in the service of the Russian Army, in Romania and Bukovina.1 He was decorated with the award of Order of St. Anne and St. Stanislas of Russia.1 He was decorated with the award of Order of St. Vladimir of Russia.1 He was invested as a Companion, Order of the Star of India (C.S.I.).1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was GSO(1) of the Army of the Black Sea between 1918 and 1920.1 He gained the rank of Brigadier-General in the service of the General Staff.1 He was invested as a Knight Commander, Order of the Indian Empire (K.C.I.E.).1 He was Acting High Commissioner and Political Agent to Baluchistan between 1921 and 1928.1 He was Envoy to Nepal in 1928.1 He was Resident of Gwalior between 1928 and 1929.1 He was Agent to the Governor-General of the States of Western India in 1929.1 He was Resident of Hyderabad between 1930 and 1933.1 He gained the rank of Honorary Brigadier-General in 1932.1
+He was commissioned in 1897, in the service of the Indian Army.1 He fought in the Tirah Expedition between 1897 and 1898, where he was mentioned in despatches and was wounded.1 He was with the Political Department, Government of India in 1903.1 He was Vice-Consul to Seistan between 1904 and 1906.1 He was Consul to Turbat-i-Haidari between 1906 and 1908.1 He fought in the First World War between 1914 and 1917, in Meospotamia, Persian Gulf and South Persia.1 He gained the rank of Brevet Lieutenant-Colonel in 1917 in the Russian Army, in Romania and Bukovina.1 He was awarded the Order of the Crown of Romania.1 He was awarded the Order of St. Anne and St. Stanislas of Russia.1 He was awarded the Order of St. Vladimir of Russia.1 He was appointed Companion, Order of the Star of India (C.S.I.)1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He was GSO(1) of the Army of the Black Sea between 1918 and 1920.1 He gained the rank of Brigadier-General in the General Staff.1 He was appointed Knight Commander, Order of the Indian Empire (K.C.I.E.)1 He was Acting High Commissioner and Political Agent to Baluchistan between 1921 and 1928.1 He was Envoy to Nepal in 1928.1 He was Resident of Gwalior between 1928 and 1929.1 He was Agent to the Governor-General of the States of Western India in 1929.1 He was Resident of Hyderabad between 1930 and 1933.1 He gained the rank of Honorary Brigadier-General in 1932.1

 Children of Sir Terence Humphrey Keyes and Edith Beatrice McMahon